OpenTOSCA/container/README.md

 1. Run `mvn install` in root of project
 2. Go to directory `org.opentosca.container.war` and run `mvn spring-boot:run` and the runtime should be available under localhost:1337

-## Creating a new version
+## Creating a new stable tag

-1. Run `mvn release:update-versions -DautoVersionSubmodules=true` and set the version to the prefered version for the container.
-[More Info](https://maven.apache.org/maven-release/maven-release-plugin/examples/update-versions.html)
+1. Run `mvn release:update-versions -DautoVersionSubmodules=true` and set the version to the prefered version for the container, or just use `mvn --batch-mode release:update-versions -DautoVersionSubmodules=true` to increment the current version.
+Remove -SNAPSHOT via `mvn versions:set -DremoveSnapshot` [More Info](https://maven.apache.org/maven-release/maven-release-plugin/examples/update-versions.html)
 2. Lock winery SNAPSHOT version via `mvn versions:lock-snapshots`
 3. Then run `git tag <tagname>` where tagname is the version and if a major release add name to it, afterwards run `git push origin --tags`